Aswystun/CBC/Week2/readme.md

 To download directly to the ASC, you can call on the [sra-toolkits](https://github.com/ncbi/sra-tools) module.
 Then [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used to inspect the quality of the data.

+Make sure to change the ID to your username to make the scripts work appropriately.

 ```bash

 ########## Load Modules
 source /apps/profiles/modules_asax.sh.dyn
 module load sra